The following sample projects are presented in a modified format to protect the identity of the client and the specific details of their project:

 Problem: Breakage and peeling on an auto bumper

 Solution: An automobile manufacturer noticed peeling and premature breakage on a polymer-based automobile bumper.
 The bumper was made using a blend of polymers.
 We examined the separation of layers with high-resolution microscopy and found adhesion failure at the separation.
-Furthermore FT-IR analysis revealed that there was no compatibilizer in the failed product which was necessary in order for the polymers to blend fully.
-Our chemists helped to reformulate their products formulation adding a compatibilizer which fixed the manufactures breakage and peeling problem.
+Furthermore, FT-IR analysis revealed that there was no compatibilizer in the failed product which was necessary in order for the polymers to blend fully.
+Our chemists helped to reformulate their products formulation adding a compatibilizer which fixed the manufacturers breakage and peeling problem.

 Problem: Black particles in Aspirin pills shuts down production

 Solution: A manufacturer of Aspirin tablets found black specks in their product.
 Since the manufacturer performed release testing on each lot developed, they knew this contaminant both originated and was contained to their last lot produced.
 Since the client did not know the source or identity of this unknown contaminant, they were concerned about the safety of their product.
-This concern forced them to shut down their production line until a more in depth investigation was conducted.
+This concern forced them to shut down their production line until a more in-depth investigation was conducted.

-Avomeen’s chemists analyzed some of the contaminated tablets with a FT-IR equipped with a microscope, and obtained spectra of the black particles.
+Avomeen’s chemists analyzed some of the contaminated tablets with an FT-IR equipped with a microscope and obtained spectra of the black particles.
 This analysis determined that the contaminant was comprised of a polymer based material, most likely from a rubber part used within the manufacturing line.
 Since the plant used several types of rubber gaskets and connectors, our skilled scientists compared the chemical composition of the product’s contaminant to samples of the various replacement rubber parts used within the facility.

 This analysis helped to narrow down the number potential parts that could be the source of the defect.
 Using this knowledge the manufacturer was able to more effectively examine their equipment, which revealed the damaged gasket.
 Further testing confirmed that the black particles were of the same chemical composition as the damaged gasket that was found, verifying that this piece was indeed the source of the contamination.